-Douglas Fox was promoted to Senior Vice-President, Engineering and Operations of Stella-Jones Corporation in March of 2008 after serving as its Manager, Engineering and Operations since August 2005.
+Douglas Fox was promoted to Senior Vice-President, Engineering and Operations of SJ Corporation in 2008 after serving as its Manager, Engineering and Operations since August 2005.
 Mr. Fox served as Vice-President, Operations (Canada) for Progress Rail from 2003-2005.

-Ian Jones has served as Vice-President and General Manager of the Company's wholly-owned subsidiary, Bell Pole Canada Inc., since it was acquired by the Company in July of 2006.
+Ian Jones has served as Vice-President and General Manager of the Company's wholly-owned subsidiary, Stella-Jones Canada Inc., since it was acquired by the Company in July of 2006.
 Between 2001 and June of 2006.
 Mr. Jones was Vice-President, Operations of Bell Pole Company.

-Glen Ritchie has served in the position of Vice-President, Fibre, Bell Pole Canada Inc. since it was acquired by the Company in July of 2006.
+Glen Ritchie has served in the position of Vice-President, Fibre, Stella-Jones Canada Inc. since it was acquired by the Company in July of 2006.
 Between 2002 and June of 2006, Mr. Ritchie held the position of Vice-President, Fibre Supply of Bell Pole Company.